adr/adr-manager/docs/adr/0003-use-pizzly-as-backend.md

 ## Decision Outcome

-Chosen option: "Use Pizzly as Backend ", because comes out best (see below).
+Chosen option: "Use Pizzly as Backend", because comes out best (see below).

 ## Pros and Cons of the Options